macimax/WIKI_STEPMANIA/Actor-Definitions.md

 Executed as the screen is being exited (Ex: Player picked a choice in a menu)

-## AnimationFinishedCommand

-Executed when your animation is finished (If you have one)

 ## Condition
 If this evaluates to false, the actor will not be created.
 Example: